Experience UCF Downtown

 Campus store at UCF Downtown

-The campus store, which is operated by Barnes and Noble, will offer course materials, technology, school supplies, school memorabilia and café options with seating once fully opened in spring 2020.
+The campus store, which is operated by Barnes and Noble, will offer course materials, technology, school supplies, school memorabilia and café options with seating once fully opened in 2020.